chnfanyu/GMNS-AMS/README.md

-The continuous flow of data in the AMS-GMNS modeling procedure:
+The continuous flow of data in the GMNS-AMS modeling procedure:

 Step | Description | Software | Input Files | Output Files
 ------------ | ------------- | ------------- | ------------- | -------------